 2. Opting for Surgery Too Soon

-There’s often no urgency to get back surgery.
-Give non-surgical options time to work before considering surgery.
+There’s often no urgency to get spine surgery.
+Beverly Hills expert surgeons give non-surgical options time to work before considering surgery.
 Conditions like degenerative disc disease and herniated discs often respond better to physical therapy and lifestyle adjustments.

 3. Delaying Surgery for Too Long